2019 in Fight Nights Global

-The year 2019 is the 9th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
+The year 2019 was the 9th year in the history of the Fight Nights Global, a mixed martial arts promotion based in Russia.
 The company continues broadcasts through Match TV and Fight Network.

 List of events

 Fight Nights Global 92: Bagautinov vs. Asatryan

 'Fight Nights Global 92: Bagautinov vs. Asatryan' was a mixed martial arts event held by Fight Nights Global on April 06, 2019 at the Dynamo Palace Of Sports in Moscow, Russia.

 Fight Card

 Fight Nights Global 93: Mytyshchi Cup

 'Fight Nights Global 93: Mytyshchi Cup' was a mixed martial arts event held by Fight Nights Global on April 26, 2019 at the Mytishchi Arena in Mytishchi, Russia.

 Fight Card

 Fight Nights Global 94

 Fight Nights Global 94 was a mixed martial arts event held by Fight Nights Global on October 12, 2019 in Moscow, Russia.

 Fight Card

 Fight Nights Global 95

 Fight Nights Global 95 was a mixed martial arts event held by Fight Nights Global on October 19, 2019 in Sochi, Russia.